 And to drink?
 The wine list is dominated by wines shipped in from nearby Madeira and mainland Portugal, but Porto Santo winery J. Santos makes dessert wines and quaffable medium-dry whites from Listrão and Caracol grapes grown on the island.

 Serious sun-seekers and beach bums will like Porto Santo in summer (June to October) when daytime temperatures can reach 32C or even higher.
 Golfers will find good accommodation deals and perfect golfing weather in winter, when daytime temperatures on the greens hover around 15C – perfect for teeing off and getting a tan too.

 As well as the summer influx of foreign visitors, Madeirans like to visit Porto Santo for a bit of beach time so accommodation prices peak in June to August.
 If you're child-free and can steer clear of school holidays, try September and October for better deals.

-For summer 2021, TUI offers holiday packages with direct flights from London Gatwick.
+Operating on a seasonal basis, TUI offer holiday packages with direct flights from London Gatwick and Manchester airports.
 Alternatively, you can fly from the UK to Funchal on Madeira and hop on a puddle-jumper flight that gets you to Porto Santo in 15 minutes.
 Porto Santo Line sails daily between Funchal and Vila Baleira.
 With luck, you may even spot dolphins from the deck of the ferry Lobo Marinho.

 Like adventure?
 You might want to give Madeira a go.
 From exciting toboggan rides down winding streets to heart-pumping canyoning escapades, the Portuguese island is more than just a serene getaway.Read moreabout Why Madeira is ideal for an adventure holiday